 In 1995, the Alberta College of Art was granted degree accreditation by the Government of Alberta, enabling the college to award Bachelor of Fine Arts degrees.
-The college changed its name to Alberta University of the Arts the same year, to recognize the separateness and importance of design education.
-In 2000, AUArts launched its Bachelor of Design degree program.
+The college changed its name to Alberta College of Art and Design the same year, to recognize the separateness and importance of design education.
+In 2000, ACAD launched its Bachelor of Design degree program.

 The Association of Independent Colleges of Art + Design (AICAD)

-AICAD – the Association of Independent Colleges of Art and Design – is a non-profit consortium of 42 leading art schools in the US and Canada.
+Alberta University of the Arts is a full member of AICAD – the Association of Independent Colleges of Art and Design – a non-profit consortium of the leading art schools in the US and Canada.
 It was founded in 1991 by a group of 25 presidents who felt a need for the similarly structured art schools to come together so as to mutually develop their schools and programs.
-Our mission is to help strengthen the member colleges individually and collectively, and to inform the public about these colleges and the value of studying art and design.
+AICAD's mission is to help strengthen the member institutions individually and collectively, and to inform the public about the value of studying art and design.

 MFA program launch